kyma-project/kyma/docs/security/03-06-certificate-management.md

 This mode is only supported for local installations.
 It is detected when installation overrides containing certificate data named `global.tlsCrt` and `global.tlsKey` are defined.
 In this mode cert-manager is not used to manage certificates.
+You can manually enable this mode by setting an installation override: `global.certificates.type: "legacy"`.

 ### Gardener mode